Uber’s push into on-demand recruitment is a natural progression for the gig economy

 Blue collar

-Similar to its core ride-hail service, Uber is quick to point out that Uber Works merely provides a platform for recruiters to find workers.
+Similar to its core ride-hail service, Uber is quick to point out, Uber Works merely provides a platform for recruiters to find workers.
 Uber doesn’t want to be seen as the recruiter itself.
-Indeed, the company has partnered with staffing agencies such as TrueBlue, who take care of all the recruitment side of things — this includes managing pay and benefits.
-Similarly, Uber is also partnering with a number of education and training companies to “deliver services that support skill up-leveling and promote work re-entry,” according to the company, similar to some of the Uber drivers receive.
+Indeed, the company has partnered with staffing agencies such as TrueBlue, which take care of all the recruitment side of things — this includes managing pay and benefits.
+Similarly, Uber is also partnering with a number of education and training companies to “deliver services that support skill up-leveling and promote work re-entry,” according to the company, similar to what some of the Uber drivers receive.

-TrueBlue is best-known as an agency focused on the on-demand, temporary “blue collar” workforce, and as such that is exactly who Uber is targeting through its new app: laborers, warehouse workers, cooks, cleaners, customer service staff, waiters, bar tenders, and more.
+TrueBlue is best known as an agency focused on the on-demand, temporary “blue collar” workforce, and as such that is exactly who Uber is targeting through its new app: laborers, warehouse workers, cooks, cleaners, customer service staff, waiters, bartenders, and more.
 Shift-workers, in other words.

 Through the app, which is available for iOS and Android, workers can view shift information such as pay, location, skills required, and attire.
-The Uber Works app can also be used as a tool for tracking time, logging breaks, and for clocking-in and -out from their phones.
+The Uber Works app can also be used as a tool for tracking time, logging breaks, and for clocking in and out from their phones.

 “We believe that finding work shouldn’t have to be a job in itself,” the company said.
 “For positions as diverse as being a prep cook, warehouse worker, a commercial cleaner or event staff, Uber Works aims to make it easier to find and claim a shift.”